DUI in New Port Richey

 In many of these cases, after an arrest for DUI in New Port Richey, the NPRPD arresting officer will ask you to submit to a breath test on a breathalyzer machine.
 The New Port Richey Police Department has one Intoxilyer, Serial Number 80-001064, which has been sent out for repairs numerous times.

 The alcohol testing program in New Port Richey has routinely had problems during monthly inspections including missing forms, retesting more than twice, failure to provide adequate reason for retesting, problems with the mouth alcohol / alcohol free test, problems with controls outside of tolerance, problems uploading COBRA data to the mother FDLE computer in Tallahassee, and six weeks worth of missing COBRA data that was somehow destroyed in late October, November and December of 2014.
-These problems have continued ever since.
+Some of these problems have continued.

 Interested in learning more about Intoxilyzer 80-001064?
 Visit our link to view files for all Intoxilyzer 8000 records on 80-0001064 from January 1, 2012 through May 1, 2015.
 Through a public record request, we obtained all documents related to this machine including the monthly agency inspection reports, department inspections, field notes, repair records, sign-in logs and other correspondence.